johnsmillie-portfolio/SE450-JPaint/readme.md

 - Investigate using observer pattern on selected shape list for updating drawing
 - Investigate using strategy pattern for drawing disparate shape types
 - Investigate refactoring shape to take paint context as constructor
-- Investigate using strategy pattern for click mode (select, add new shape, move)

 # To-Do
 - Draw Rectangles, Ellipses, and Triangles